hdShang/arxiv-daily/docs/cs-CL/2025-05-27/papers/250611059v1-codemirage-a-multi-lingual-benchmark-for-detecting-ai-generated-and-.md

 ---
 layout: default
-title: CodeMirage: A Multi-Lingual Benchmark for Detecting AI-Generated and Paraphrased Source Code from Production-Level LLMs
+title: "CodeMirage: A Multi-Lingual Benchmark for Detecting AI-Generated and Paraphrased Source Code from Production-Level LLMs"
 ---

 # CodeMirage: A Multi-Lingual Benchmark for Detecting AI-Generated and Paraphrased Source Code from Production-Level LLMs